KasparEtter/ef1p/index.md

 While I researched the content on this website thoroughly, you take or omit actions based on it at your own risk.
-In no event shall I as the author be liable for any damages arising from advice on this website or pages I linked to.
+In no event shall I as the author be liable for any damages arising from information or advice on this website or on referenced websites.

 ## Navigation